-Federalist Papers No. 51 is also one of the more-well known essays of the collections.
-The essay was also written by James Madison and dived into the system of “checks and balances” within the new government.
+Federalist No. 51 is also one of the more-well known essays of the collections.
+James Madison wrote this essay and dove into the system of “checks and balances” within the new government.

 The Constitution splits the United States’ government into three branches: executive, legislative, and judicial.
-The executive is ruled by a single person, the President, who is elected via the Electoral College.
+A single person rules the executive, the President, who is elected via the Electoral College.

-The legislative branch is split into two bodies: the Senate and the House of Representatives.
-Members of the Senate were to be selected via state legislators and each state received two Senators regardless of state size.
-The House of Representatives members were to be elected via direct democracy and states were assigned members proportional to size.
+The legislative branch consists of two bodies: the Senate and the House of Representatives.
+State legislatures were to elect members of the Senate and each state received two Senators regardless of state size.
+Instead, the House of Representatives members were to be elected via direct democracy and states were assigned members proportional to size.

 Federalist 51 went on to describe how the system of checks and balances would preserve liberty in the United States.
 By giving express powers to the different branches, it served to act as a “check” on the other branches’ power.

 If one branch were to become too powerful, American liberties could be in jeopardy.
 A balance of power between the three branches of government would help to preserve the liberties and freedoms fought for in the revolution.

 Summary of Federalist No. 68